hfinkel/lfort/docs/DriverInternals.rst

    binary roughly corresponds to the information which is embedded inside a single ToolChain.

-   The clang driver is intended to be portable and support complex compilation environments.
+   The lfort driver is intended to be portable and support complex compilation environments.
 All platform and tool chain specific code should be protected behind either abstract or well defined interfaces (such as whether the platform supports use as a driver driver).